Replica of thistle-shaped Maya drum

 Cup-shaped drums of the world: a) Middle Eastern doumbek or darbuka b) Persian tonbak

 (c) Burmese klong yao (d) Maya (Atitlán, Guatemala).

 The ingenuity of the Maya instrument maker

-Unlike the instruments of the Middle East, the Maya thistle-shaped drum has the complexity of being segmented into three compartments, each of which is in itself a resonator: the upper cone that supports the leather, the intermediate globular body, and the long tapered outlet tube, ending in a flare.
+Unlike the instruments of the Middle East, the Maya thistle-shaped drum has the complexity of being segmented into three compartments, each of which is in itself a resonator: the upper cone that supports the stretched animal hide, the intermediate globular body, and the long tapered outlet tube, ending in a flare.
 That is, the drum consists of three resonators coupled together.
 The result is an instrument whose fundamental frequency is very low, typically below 50 Hz, depending on its dimensions.

 We can then appreciate its special characteristic: without having to be too tall or bulky (like the most common pax or vertical drum from the same culture), the thistle-shaped drum is capable of producing a very grave tone, akin to a rumble, in a light and portable instrument.